KeenGWatanabe/tf-ebs-ec2/README.md

+Assignment: Using terraform attach a 1 GB EBS volume onto a EC2 instance.
+The EBS volume must be in the same AZ as your EC2’s subnet You don’t have to format / mount the EBS volume Submission is the url to your public git repository with the working code.

 #Creating the Key Pair
 We will be creating a new key pair in our terraform directory.
 Run the following command: